aspose-words/Aspose.Words-Documentation/net/getting-started/why-aspose-words/aspose-words-or-vsto/code-comparison-for-common-features/changing-page-setup-for-whole-document-using-aspose-words/_index.md

 ﻿---
-title: Changing Page Setup for Whole Document using Aspose.Words
+title: Changing Page Setup for Whole Document
 second_title: Aspose.Words for .NET
-articleTitle: Changing Page Setup for Whole Document using Aspose.Words
+articleTitle: Changing Page Setup for Whole Document using C#
-linktitle: Changing Page Setup for Whole Document using Aspose.Words
+linktitle: Changing Page Setup for Whole Document using C#
 description: "Change page setup for a whole document easily and fast instead of using VSTO in C#."
 type: docs
 weight: 10